christc4/our_sites/av/blog/i.md

 - Be blindsided of who the ''real'' culprits string-pullers are
 - Waste time and more importantly energy on not doing what in your heart of hearts is the solution

-## <a name=amazon-society>Amazon Society</a>

 Music stores, with listening booths, arts 'n crafts stores with  benches to paint.
 Doesn't amazon and online shopping have a hand in destroying those places of gathering

 ##  <a name='autism'>Autism</a>

-Being on the 'verge, brink, edge' are scenarios you'd be hardpressed to find a low functioning  Autist in.
+Being on the 'verge, brink, edge' are scenarios you'd be hardpressed to find a low functioning autist in.

-Autistic people, like every animal, are sensitive to stimuli, If they are exposed to too much stimuli they will try to exit the stressful environment or if  detained will thrash.
+Both autistic and non-autistic people are sensitive too stimuli, you could say where the 2 parties diverge is the threshold of acceptable stimuli.
+If autistic people are exposed to too much stimuli they will try to exit the stressful environment or if  detained will thrash.

 That is very normal.